AgengPraba/check-ip/README.md

 # Check IP Location

-This is a program to track an ip address using a CLI based domain name.
+This is a CLI program to track an IP address using a domain name.

 ## Screenshots